Matthew Gemello, a corporate partner in the Silicon Valley office, is a member of Orrick's M&A and Private Equity group.

 Platinum Equity in the acquisitions of Consolidated Flight Services (2015) and Worldwide Flight Services (2015).

-Agilent Technologies in its spinoff of its electronic measurement business (2013-2014); the sale of its network solutions communications test business to JDS Uniphase (announced deal value US$165 million) (2009-2010), its N2X product line to Ixia (2009), and its semiconductor products group to Kohlberg Kravis Roberts & Co. and Silver Lake Partners (announced deal value US$2.66 billion) (international aspects only) (2005); the separation, spinout and initial public offering of its semiconductor solutions business (known as Verigy Ltd.) (2005-2006); and certain confidential non-public transactions.
+Agilent Technologies in its spinoff of its electronic measurement business (known as Keysight Technologies) (2013-2014); the sale of its network solutions communications test business to JDS Uniphase (announced deal value US$165 million) (2009-2010), its N2X product line to Ixia (2009), and its semiconductor products group to Kohlberg Kravis Roberts & Co. and Silver Lake Partners (announced deal value US$2.66 billion) (international aspects only) (2005); the separation, spinout and initial public offering of its semiconductor solutions business (known as Verigy Ltd.) (2005-2006); and certain confidential non-public transactions.

 NetScout Systems in connection with its acquisition of Danaher’s communication business (announced deal value US$2.6 billion) (international aspects only) (2014-2015) and the voice assurance technology of Accanto Systems OY (2013).